-(a) There is established a JSEB Monitoring Committee, to review the status of the goals of this Program, including the number and dollar value of contracts awarded, the training, capital, and bonding programs, and difficulties or accomplishments of the Program, along with a comparison of the achievements under the Program compared with the goals.
-This Committee shall meet with the Director quarterly, who shall generate a report for the Mayor with a copy to the CAO and the Council no later than 14 days after each quarterly meeting.
-The Mayor shall appoint three members of the Committee, and the City Council shall appoint two members.
-The Committee shall be comprised of two non-JSEB contractors, one appointed by each of the Mayor and the Council, two JSEB contractors, one appointed by each of the Mayor and the Council, and one private citizen for three-year staggered terms.
-The Mayor shall appoint a Chair and the Chair shall serve until such a time as another Chair shall be appointed by the Mayor.
-The Mayor and Council shall strive to reflect the diversity of Duval County in its appointments; each of the five members shall be confirmed by Council.
-The JSEB Committee shall be governed by Chapter 50 (Boards and Commissions).
+Mayor with a copy to the COO and the Council within fourteen days of each quarterly meeting.
+The Mayor shall appoint 3 members of the Committee, and the City Council shall appoint 2 members.
+The Committee shall be comprised of two non-JSEB contractors, one appointed by each of the Mayor and the Council, two JSEB contractors, one appointed by each of the Mayor and the Council, and one private citizen for one-year terms.
+The Mayor and Council shall strive to reflect the diversity of Duval county in its appointments; each of the five members shall be confirmed by Council.